 Infrastructure category Details Transport Network As required to service new and existing development in the PDA.
 This may include: i.
-Design and works for the following: a. roads (e.ç g. upgrades, improvements, narrowing, widening, road openings, road closures, on street parking provision), b. intersection ons (e.g. upgrading and new), nsport (e.g. shared and separated cycleways, footpaths), · nsport (e.g. bus routes and bus stops), e. landscape (e.g. landscaped verges, medians), and ii.
-Features identified for each street in the street network, as described in the table below, and iii.
+Design and works for the following: a. roads (e.g. upgrades, improvements, narrowing, widening, road openings, road closures, on street parking provision), b. intersections (e.g. upgrading and new), c. active transport (e.g. shared and separated cycleways, footpaths), [is there a more suitable term than footpaths?] d. public transport (e.g. bus routes and bus stops), e. landscape (e.g. landscaped verges, medians), ii.
+Features identified for each street in the street network, as described in the table below, iii.
 Elements identified in the table below, and on: a.
-Map 3 - Urban design features, b.
-Map 4 - Connectivity, and b.
+Map 3 - Urban Design Features, b.
 Map 4 - Connectivity, and c.
-Map 5 - Active transport, and iv.
-Works to other streets in the PDA not listed in the table below that may be required to achieve functional Streets Macarthur Avenue Upgrades including street improvements, and a bus route.
-Features include: [primary road] i. on Macarthur Avenue (northern section) between Theodore Street and Angora Road (southern intersection) to provide one lane of vehicle traffic in each direction, on street parking, landscaping, footpaths and on street cycling, ii. on Macarthur Avenue (southern section) between New Road 6 and Angora Road (southern intersection) to provide one lane of vehicle traffic in each direction, on street parking, landscaping, footpaths and a separated cycleway, iii. on Macarthur Avenue (southern section) between Wharf Close and New Road 6 to provide two lanes of vehicle traffic in each direction, bus stops, on street parking, landscaping, footpaths and a separated cycleway, iv. a mid-block pedestrian across Macarthur Avenue (southern section) located midway between New Road 1 (Brett Street) and Theodore Street, v. an intersection at: Macarthur Avenue (southern section), Road 1 (Brett Street) and Road 11, Macarthur Avenue (southern section), Theodore Street and Road 13,
+Map 5 - Active Transport, iv.
+Works to other streets in the PDA not listed in the table below that may be required to achieve functional street network.
+Streets Macarthur Avenue [primary road] Upgrades including street improvements, and a bus route.
+Features include: i. on Macarthur Avenue (northern section) between Theodore Street and Angora Road (southern intersection) to provide one lane of vehicle traffic in each direction, on street parking, landscaping, footpaths and on street cycling, ii. on Macarthur Avenue (southern section) between New Road 7 (Cedar Road) and Angora Road (southern intersection) to provide one lane of vehicle traffic in each direction, on street parking, landscaping, footpaths and a separated cycleway, iii. on Macarthur Avenue (southern section) between Wharf Close and New Road 7 (Cedar Road) to provide two lanes of vehicle traffic in each direction, bus stops, on street parking, landscaping, footpaths and a separated cycleway, iv. a mid-block pedestrian across Macarthur Avenue (southern section) located midway between New Road 1 (Brett Street) and Theodore Street, v. an intersection at: 1.
+Macarthur Avenue (southern section), Road 1 (Brett Street) and Road 11, 2.
+Macarthur Avenue (southern section), Theodore Street and Road 13,